 There are plenty of hip and/or fancy places that serve "better" food than the following places, but you'll find similar restaurants in any American city.
-These dining experiences, on the other hand, are quintessential Vancouver:

 - Drink your favorite chocolate bar or fruit in a wild and crazy bubble tea from Bubble Queen

 - Fill yourself up on samples of crazy flavors before settling on one or two at the pink palace, La Casa Gelato